learn-co-curriculum/phase-0-html-images-lab/README.md

 The `alt` attribute contains text relevant to the image we're displaying, and will appear in its place if the image fails to load.

-While it isn't required, it is **highly recommended** that every image includes an `alt` attribute.
-The `alt` text is important for screen readers for the visually impaired, as the text will be read out loud to the site visitor.
-It is also nice to provide some sort of message to a website visitor if the image fails to load, especially if the image is relevant to the rest of the content.
+Alt text is important for screen readers for the visually impaired, as the text will be read out loud to the site visitor.
+Alt text also improves accessibility for non-disabled users, who will get a message if the image fails to load.
+It is especially important if the image is used as additional content that expands upon the written content.

 Alt text on a failed image will appear along with a small 'broken image' icon:

 ![Flatiron Logo](broken-image.png)